 There’s an ongoing myth between single-step and multi-step forms.
 Some experts think single-step forms are better, while others have an opposite view.
-Both types of forms have its own advantages and disadvantages.
-Sometimes it’s a must needed matter to use multi-step form and the same thing goes for single step form.
+Both types of forms have their own advantages and disadvantages.
+Sometimes it’s a must-needed matter to use multi-step form and the same thing goes for single-step form.

 Online users want to accomplish a lot of things within a shorter time period.
 Also, they’re less likely to spend much time on a single web page.
 To achieve your goal with forms, you need to guide them properly.
 Multi-step forms work best when the form is too long, requiring more time to complete, usually collecting multiple types of user data.

 In many cases, some of the form fields may be unnecessary for particular users.
 It’s a good practice to hide the unnecessary elements so that users can go through only the essential fields.
 Conditional logic allows you to hide and show the elements in your way.